BillyRyanShelton/WorldTournamentDBZ/README.md

 # WorldTournamentDBZ
 The following repository simulates the World Tournament from Dragonball Z in C++.
-NOTE: This program is built off the monster game.
+NOTE: This program is built off the monster game hence the file names.